TheTrueBark/TyranidScreeps2.0/docs/spawnQueue.md

   memory: { role: 'miner' },
   spawnId: '5abc123',
   ticksToSpawn: 0, // lower means sooner
-  energyRequired: 300
+  energyRequired: 300,
+  priority: 2
 }
 ```

 `requestId` combines the current tick with an incrementing counter to ensure uniqueness.
-The queue is sorted by `ticksToSpawn`, so older or urgent entries spawn first.
+The queue is sorted by `priority` (lower is higher priority) and then `ticksToSpawn`, so urgent entries spawn first.

 ## Processing